What is a smart motorway?

 Everything you need to know about variable speed limits and where to pull over on a ‘smart’ motorway

-The scheme was rolled out onto some of the busiest stretches of motorway from 2013.
+The smart motorway was rolled out onto some of the busiest stretches of road from 2013.
 There are three different varieties of smart motorway, managed by regional control rooms.

-Smart motorways have remained controversial because of reports that less than half of drivers are aware what smart motorways are for and, more importantly, where they can pull over safely, strengthening existing concerns that smart motorways are dangerous.
+Smart motorways have remained controversial, though, because of reports that less than half of all drivers are aware of what they are for and, more importantly, where they can pull over safely on them.
+This strengthens existing concerns that smart motorways are dangerous.